iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 # Why do I need to login to iVP Planning?

 One of the features of Version 2302 is the addition of User Management.
-This means that access to iVP Software and its features have been linked to your Azure Active Directory.
+This means that access to iVP Software and its features have been linked to your Azure Active Directory Account.

 Therefore you only have access to iVP Planning if you log in with a valid User account.
-In most cases the account provided by your company for and used for work with Office 365 and so on.
+In most cases this account is provided by your company and used with Microsoft services, such as Office 365.

 # Troubleshooting